Acoustic classifiers

 Recent advances in deep learning have led to the development of neural network models that can classify the sounds within acoustic recordings, such as those captured by autonomous recording units (ARUs).
 These classifiers can be trained to detect just a single focal species, or to classify thousands of species.
 The process of using automated classifiers to extract species detections from acoustic recordings is collectively called “computer listening”.
 This tutorial will show you how to access and work with classifier results for recordings in WildTrax.

-BirdNET is a deep learning classifier developed by the Cornell Lab of Ornithology that is trained to classify more than 6,000 of the world’s most common bird species, including most North American bird species @kahl_2022.
-The model converts audio recordings into windows of spectrograms and outputs a probability score for each species in each one.
+BirdNET is a deep learning classifier developed by the Cornell Lab of Ornithology that is trained to classify more than 6,000 of the world’s most common bird species, including most North American bird species Kahl et al. (2021).

 Classifier performance

-Classifier scores can be converted to species detections by setting a threshold (e.g., 0.8) above which to consider a species present within a given spectrogram @wood_2024.
+For each window (typically 3 seconds) of an acoustic recording, the classifier outputs a score, which is a unitless, numeric expression of the model’s “confidence” in its prediction, scaled from 0 to 1.
+Scores cannot be directly interpreted as probabilities unless they have been scaled for a particular dataset.
+Classifier scores can be converted to species detections by setting a threshold (e.g., 0.8) above which to consider a species present within a given spectrogram Wood and Kahl (2024).
 False positives can still occur at high score thresholds, so often verification by a human observer is still necessary.

-Choosing a score threshold will depend on the goals of the project; however, threshold choice is a trade-off between false positives (i.e., incorrect classifications) and false negatives (i.e., missed detections; @priyadarshani_2018, @knight_2017).
+Choosing a score threshold will depend on the goals of the project; however, threshold choice is a trade-off between false positives (i.e., incorrect classifications) and false negatives (i.e., missed detections; see Priyadarshani, Marsland, and Castro (2018), Knight et al. (2017)).
 Choosing a high score threshold will minimize false positives, but will also result in false negatives.
 Choosing a low score threshold will minimize false negatives but will result in many false positives.
 The proportion of false positives at a given score threshold is typically measured by precision:

 While the proportion of false negatives is measured as recall: